 The Holy Spirit is the third Person of God.

-We believe in the Holy Spirit, so as a result we Believe in the Triune God, Believe that the Church is guided by the Holy Spirit so that faith, hope, and love in the Church do not disappear and die out.
-So, believe in the existence of divine provision in this life.
+We believe in the Holy Spirit, so as a result, we Believe in the Triune God; we believe that the Church is guided by the Holy Spirit so that faith, hope, and love in the Church do not disappear and die out.
+So, believe in the existence of the divine provision in this life.

 The Holy Spirit gives us 7 (seven) gifts (Isaiah 11:2)

 The word Church in Greek (ekklesia) is in Latin (ecclesia), Portuguese (Igreja), which means group or group.
 So the Church is a group of people who believe in Jesus Christ, are baptized in the name of the Father, the Son, and the Holy Spirit, and carry on God’s work of salvation in the world.
 Or God’s People who are on a pilgrimage to the Father’s house.
 God’s people who make pilgrimages to the Father’s house need a building to gather and worship; this building is called a church.
 So: